 Rooms share bathrooms, and some have hand basins.
-Rooms for two, three or four people.
+Rooms for two or three people.
 Cooking facilities.
 Access to a washing machine.
 Sitting rooms with TVs.
 Free Wi-Fi.

 Meals, other than breakfast, are available if pre-ordered.
 The nearest shop and restaurant are in village Reykjahlíð by Lake Mývatn (41 km / 25.5 mi).

 Go hiking around Grímstunga, or travel to village Reykjahlíð by Lake Mývatn (41 km / 25.5 mi) and visit the information centre and booking agent in Mývatnsstofa.
 You’ll also find shops and restaurants; can go on riding tours; or book hikes and biking tours with Hike & Bike.
 Try the guided tours to Askja, Ásbyrgi, Jökulsárgljúfur and Dettifoss, or join specialised winter tours like jeep tours and snowmobiling.
 There’s a swimming pool and a nine-hole golf course by Reykjahlíð, and you can finish your day by relaxing in the balmy Mývatn Nature Baths (36 – 40 °C / 96.8 – 104 °F) that are only 38 km / 23.5 mi away from Grímstunga.